araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 Again, most of the actions are centered around zero (which makes sense, since it corresponds to the quadruped initial position, which is usually chosen to be stable), and there are almost no actions outside $$[-5, 5]$$ (less than 0.1%): PPO uses less than 5% of the action space!

-Now that we know that we need less than 5% of the action space to solve the task, let's see why this might explain why SAC doesn't work in this case[^rl-tips].
+Now that we know that we need less than 5% of the action space to solve the task, let's see why this might explain why SAC doesn't work in this case<d-footnote>Action spaces that are too small are also problematic.
+See <a href="https://stable-baselines3.readthedocs.io/en/master/guide/rl_tips.html">SB3 RL Tips and Tricks</a>.</d-footnote>.

 <!-- Note: if in rad, 3 rad is already 171 degrees (but action scale = 0.25, so ~40 deg, action scale = 0.5 for Anymal). -->